azoth-lang/azoth.language.reference/src/azoth.text.md

 the new line types.
 The default is line feed `\n`, but other types can be selected, including native.

-## `azoth.text.String`
+## `azoth.text.string`

 The standard string type.
 This encodes strings in UTF-8 and supports string literal values.
 It is designed to ensure that developers do not do things that do not work for unicode strings.
-As such, it exposes iterators of grapheme clusters, `scalar_value` and `bytes`.
+As such, it exposes iterators of grapheme clusters, `scalar_value`s and `byte`s.
 It does not allow slicing by index, but instead encourages properly slicing a string at textually appropriate positions.

-To enable strings to represent both constant strings and mutable strings in a very efficient way, the `String` type has a more complex implementation than usual.
-It is a pseudo reference struct that wraps an enum struct with three cases.
-The first case is an empty string with no reference to data.
-The second case is a non-zero length and a constant internal reference to the string data.
-This is used for constant strings and slices.
-The third case is a mutable reference to the sealed private `String_Builder` class.
-The compiler should be able to optimize this into a struct that only consumes the space for a `size` and an `iref` byte (i.e. twice the native bit size).
-This is possible because the non-zero constraint on the length means that a zero length can be used to distinguish the constant string case from the others (per the kind of optimization that Rust is able to perform).
-Then the non-zero constraint of the `String_Builder` reference can be used to distinguish the mutable case from the zero case.
-Typically, the reference to `String_Builder` would require both a vtable reference and data reference.
-But because it is a private sealed class, the compiler should be able to optimize it to a data reference only.
-While getting the compiler to optimize to that specifically will take some work and probably should have attributes to ensure the compiler always does, it should be possible and provides an ideal experience for users while also providing top tier performance.

-**NOTE:** An issue with this design is that because there is no code that runs when freezing a value, it is quite possible to end up with a `const String` that internally has the `String_Builder` implementation and there doesn't seem to be a way for the framework to simplify the value in that case.
+The `string` type is a constant copy struct.
+Internally, it contains a byte length and a reference to the UTF8 bytes.
+This allows a string slice to reference a subsection of a larger string.

 ### `azoth.text.String_Builder`

-This is a private type used internally by `String` to provide the mutable string capability.
-It is listed here only for clarity because the `String` documentation describes it. `String_Builder` should be internally represented as either a growing `Raw_Bounded_List[byte]` or maybe as a `Raw_Bounded_List[Raw_Bounded_List[byte]]` that stores multiple string chunks.
+The `String_Builder` type provides an efficient way to build up and work with mutable strings that can then be converted to `string`. `String_Builder` should be internally represented as either a growing `Raw_Bounded_List[byte]` or maybe as a `Raw_Bounded_List[Raw_Bounded_List[byte]]` that stores multiple string chunks.
 C# uses a linked list stored in reverse order.
 That is the end of the string is in the first node and as you traverse the nodes you move toward the beginning.
 However, this does not provided constant time access to all the data of the `String_Builder`.

 ## `azoth.text.unicode.code_point`